-Categories of Services Accessed For project sponsors that provided HOPWA housing subsidy assistance, identify the households who demonstrated the following: [2] For project sponsors that did NOT provide housing subsidy assistance, identify the households who demonstrated the following: Outcome Indicator 1.
-Has a housing plan for maintaining or establishing stable on-going housing 42 Support for Stable Housing 2.
-Had contact with a case manager/benefits counselor consistent with the schedule specified in client's individual service plan (may include leveraged services such as Ryan White Medical Case Management) 38 Access to Support 3.
-Had contact with a primary health care provider consistent with the schedule specified in client's individual service plan 38 Access to Health Care 4.
-Accessed and maintained medical insurance/assistance 29 Access to Health Care 5.
-Successfully accessed or maintained qualification for sources of income 42 Sources of Income only)
+Categories of Services Accessed provided HOPWA housing subsidy assistance, identify the households who demonstrated the following: [2] For project sponsors that did NOT provide housing subsidy assistance, identify the households who demonstrated the following: Outcome Indicator 1.
+Has a housing plan for maintaining or establishing stable on-going housing 36 Support for Stable Housing 2.
+Had contact with a case manager/benefits counselor consistent with the schedule specified in client's individual service plan (may include leveraged services such as Ryan White Medical Case Management) 36 Access to Support 3.
+Had contact with a primary health care provider consistent with the schedule specified in client's individual service plan 35 Access to Health Care Accessed and maintained medical insurance/assistance 35 Access to Health Care 5.
+Successfully accessed or maintained qualification for sources of income 30 Sources of Income

-Chart 1b, Row 4: Sources of Medical Insurance and Assistance include, but are not limited to the following (Reference
+Chart 1b, Row 4: Sources of Medical Insurance and Assistance include, but are not limited to the following (Reference only)

-- MEDICAID Health Insurance Program, or use local program name - Veterans Affairs Medical Services - AIDS Drug Assistance Program (ADAP) State Children's Health Insurance Program (SCHIP), or use local program name - Ryan White-funded Medical or Dental Assistance
+MEDICAID Health Insurance Program, or use local program name MEDICARE Health Insurance Program, or use local program name Veterans Affairs Medical Services AIDS Drug Assistance Program (ADAP) State Children's Health Insurance Program (SCHIP), or use local program name Ryan White-funded Medical or Dental Assistance